 According to General Motors, their Cruise learns much faster in the complicated, knotty streets of San Francisco than in simpler streets.
 For example, construction work is encountered 39 times more often in SF than in most other cities.

 28. Self-driving cars will cause more traffic jams.

 If more people are using self-driving cars, they can send them to cruise the city until they ask the cars to return to their pick-up place.
 In this way, there will be more vehicles in traffic.

 Meanwhile, human drivers can predict with some certainty whether a pedestrian on the sidewalk will cross the street or not (especially outside a pedestrian crossing).
-Self-driving systems and software still have a long way to go.
+In fact, 62% of the female respondents claim they would feel safe crossing the street with autonomous vehicles on the road.
+On the contrary, only 46% of men could say the same.
+Be that as it may, self-driving systems and software still have a long way to go.